christian-a-smith/project-1/README.md

 Team Members: Audrey Barrett, Reetu Jakhar, Lindsey Jessurun, Christian Smith

 Description: The aim of our project is to examine trends within data professionals’ roles over the past three years.
-We’ll examine relationships between salary and company size, experience level, location, and title.
+We’ll examine relationships between salary and company size, experience level, and title.

 Research Questions:
 * What effect does company size have on data professionals’ salaries?